 check your wifi connection

-To your laptop, phone, or tablet
+To your laptop or tablet

 connect to Dr. Clarke

-Conduct your first couples or individual therapy session from the comfort of your own home.
+Click the link for your scheduled appointment to conduct your first couples or individual therapy session from the comfort of your own home.

 Teletherapy/Telebehavioral health/Telemental health provides more flexibility when it comes to accessing mental health services.
 Scheduling is more convenient and you can have your session in the comfort of your own private space, as long as you have access to a computer, high quality WiFi, and webcam.

 Protecting your privacy is very important.
-To that end, we will be using HIPPA-compliant clinical software from Adaptive Telehealth for scheduling, billing, document sharing, email, and video conferencing when we conduct our sessions.
+To that end, we will be using HIPPA-compliant clinical software from Adaptive Telehealth for billing, document sharing, email, and video conferencing when we conduct our sessions.
 Once you decide whether you want to begin services with me, I will register you as a client by asking for your email address.
 Then, I will send a secure link to the email address you provided.
 The email will not include any personal identifying information.
 The title of the email will be "Invitation."
 The text in the email will say: "Please click on the link to complete the invitation to Adaptive Telehealth.
 Click here."
 You will create an account on the Adaptive Telehealth website.
 Adaptive Telehealth works best with the Google Chrome browser, but you can use other browsers as well.

 Although, we will be using encrypted software, I cannot guarantee total privacy and security.
 It is possible for there to be a breach in confidentiality by hackers, Internet service providers, and/or by allowing other people to have access to your account information and/or the computer.
 As such, you will be using teletherapy at your own risk.